Super Bowl has 101.1 million TV viewers, up from 2021 - NewsBreak

 Super Bowl has 101.1 million TV viewers, up from 2021

-NEW YORK — (AP) — An estimated 101.1 million people watched the Los Angeles Rams win the Super Bowl over the Cincinnati Bengals on NBC and Telemundo, up from 2021 and capping a stirring playoff schedule for the NFL.
+NEW YORK (AP) - The Nielsen company estimates that 101.1 million people watched the Los Angeles Rams win the Super Bowl on NBC and Telemundo.

-Last year's game had a television audience of 92 million, the lowest since 2006.
+That's an increase over last year's game won by the Tampa Bay Buccaneers, which had 92 million television viewers.

-The Nielsen company said another 11.2 million people streamed the game, putting the total audience at 112.3 million people.
+Another close finish capped a thrilling playoff season for the NFL, which had several games decided in the last minute.
+Nielsen said that another 11.2 million people streamed the game on their devices, giving a total viewership of 112.3 million people.

-The game went down to the wire, like most playoff games this season, and competitiveness usually adds viewers.
-The game defied trends in television, which consistently sees viewership drop from year to year.

-Nielsen said that 99.2 million people watched the game on NBC, and another 1.9 million on the Spanish-language network Telemundo.
+The increase defies television trends lately, where most programs are down from year to year because streaming provides extra choices and lets people control when they watch.

 Comments / 0